parmsang/chitter/README.md

 Chitter
 -------

-This is a little Twitter clone that will allow the users to sign in and post or comment to 'peeps' on a public stream.
+This is a little Twitter clone that will allow a user to register/sign-in and post a 'peep' and comment on other peoples peeps on a public stream.

 This was set as a challenge at Makers Academy (week 4 of the 12 week course).
 Details of the challenge can be found [here](https://github.com/makersacademy/chitter-challenge) - all requirements, including bonus challanges have been implemented.